totorigolo/pixel-forum/priv/server-dev-proxy/README.md

 sudo ufw allow 7780
 ```

-### 4. Download and run
+### 3. Download and run

-Download FRP on the [GitHub], or better using your distribution packages.
+Download FRP on the [GitHub project], or better using your distribution packages.

 [GitHub]: https://github.com/fatedier/frp